Jennifer Stigile

 Jennifer Stigile (born October 31, 1977) is an American actress and singer who is mostly known for voiceovers in Japanese video games published by Working Designs during the 1990s and early 2000s and for XSEED in 2010.
-She also performed the vocals for many of these games, including "Wind's Nocturne (Luna's Boat Song)” from Lunar: Silver Star Story Complete.
-A remix of this song was made into a song/video by Longcat, but did not give Stigile credit for the vocals.
+She also performed the vocals for many of these games, including "Wind's Nocturne (Luna's Boat Song)" from Lunar: Silver Star Story Complete.
 Stigile also has performed in multiple radio jingles and commercials.

 A Christian, Stigile has also performed for local religious functions hosted by the Horizon Christian Fellowship in the Rancho Santa Fe area.
-Additionally, she has performed The Star-Spangled Banner at Petco Park on many occasions as part of the Horizon Praise Band, and later, the Horizon Worship Team.
-Stigile is also featured on CDs with Mike Clark Band and After Eden, singing “Beauty in the Still” and “Your Beautiful Life”, amongst others.
+Additionally, she has performed "The Star-Spangled Banner" at Petco Park on many occasions as part of the Horizon Praise Band, and later, the Horizon Worship Team.
+Stigile is also featured on CDs with Mike Clark Band and After Eden, singing "Beauty in the Still" and "Your Beautiful Life", among other song.

-In 2017/2018, Stigile collaborated with Cali Tucker from Season 6 of “The Voice” (also the niece of Tanya Tucker) and performed with Tucker throughout Las Vegas.
+From 2017 through 2018, Stigile collaborated with Cali Tucker from Season 6 of The Voice (also the niece of Tanya Tucker) and performed with Tucker throughout Las Vegas.